 Blood samples for serum ADA assessment will be collected at the time points detailed in Table 2.
 Blood samples for ADA assessment will also be collected upon observation of any severe hypersensitivity reaction and anaphylaxis.
 Bioanalytical personnel should be made aware of anaphylaxis occurrence as soon as possible in case an anti-fremanezumab IgE assay is needed.
-Patients who will not enroll in the double-blind, long-term safety study for any reason will be offered the option to enter the long-term safety study for the purpose of evaluating ADAs and safety (adverse events and concomitant medications) approximately 7.5 months after administration of the last dose of IMP.
+Patients who are discontinued early for any reason or do not enroll in the double-blind, long-term safety study for treatment, for any reason, will be offered the option to enter the long-term safety study for the purpose of evaluating ADAs and safety (adverse events and concomitant medications) approximately 7.5 months after administration of the last dose of IMP.